 This engagement may not incorporate all of these services, but we may agree to discuss and then change or expand the services provided in the future.

 WORK TO BE COMPLETED: The work to be completed is primarily listed in Part 2 of the engagement agreement.

 In addition to the tasks on Part 2 of the engagement agreement, I will complete the following work as part of this engagement:

 1. Read the documents that you provide.

 2. Read your financial plan and key financial documents.
-It these documents are not available, I will help you replace or create them.
+It these documents are not available then I will help you replace or create them.